 10 Common Tomato Plant Problems

-- Blossom-End Rot: Often called End Rot, Tomato End Rot or BER, it’s probably the most common tomato problem for home gardeners.
+Often called End Rot, Tomato End Rot or BER, it’s often the most common tomato problem for home gardeners.
 It appears as a leathery, brownish area that is indented on the blossom end of the tomato.
 It can be anywhere from the size of a dime to about the size of a half dollar.
 Fluctuations in moisture levels combined with a calcium deficiency will usually result in BER.
 Providing consistent moisture to your tomato plants and mulching to maintain moisture levels will help.
 Also ensure that you have the proper amount of calcium for all of your garden plants.

-- Nematodes: This insect is virtually invisible.
+This insect is almost invisible.
 They live under the soil and cause the root of the plant to swell.
 The only sign will be stunted plants and discolored leaves.
 These microscopic eelworms are soil-born, so there is no “cure” for them.
-Fortunately, your tomato plants will still bear edible fruit, but once you’ve discovered the culprit, you will have to wait until next year to address the problem.
-One of the most common fixes is to simply plant marigolds with your tomatoes.
+Your tomato plants will still bear edible fruit, but once you’ve discovered the culprit, you will have to wait until next year to address the problem.
+One of the most common fixes is to plant marigolds with your tomatoes.
 They look pretty and killing Nematodes is not the only beneficial reason to plant marigolds.
 You might try “Nema-gone”, “Golden Guardian” or “Tangerine”.
 These varieties, among others, release a chemical into the soil that kills Nematodes.
 There are also many plants that you can “companion” plant that will “help” the tomato plant.

 I’ve grown tomatoes and had none of these problems on a good year and multiple problems on a bad year.
 I’ve learned that soil quality and paying a bit of daily attention to my tomato plants will yield the best crop.
 Here’s wishing you many beautiful and yummy tomatoes!